-Device and Web Browser Support: Courses are compatible with desktops and laptops.
+Device and Web Browser Support: Courses are compatible with desktops, laptops, tablets, and smartphones.
 For the best course experience, we recommend using the latest browser version available for Chrome, Firefox, or Safari.

 After taking this course, you will be able to:

-- Identify circumstances under which an individual may incur a late enrollment penalty
+Identify circumstances under which an individual may incur a late enrollment penalty

 Interactive activities and knowledge quizzes